framesurge/perseus/docs/next/en-US/tutorials/second-app.md

 This is basically a simpler version of the index template, with no state, and this template only defines a simple view and some metadata in the head.

-Importantly, this illustrates that templates that don't take state don't have to have a second argument for their nonexistent state, the `#[perseus::template_rx]` macro is smart enough to handle that (and even a third argument for global state).
+Importantly, this illustrates that templates that don't take state don't have to have a second argument for their nonexistent state, the `#[perseus::template]` macro is smart enough to handle that (and even a third argument for global state).

 ## Error pages